AR-TTA: A Simple Method for Real-World Continual Test-Time Adaptation: Method

 \section{Method}

-The aim of TTA is to adapt the pre-trained model $f_{\theta_0}$ trained on the labeled source data $(\mathcal X^S, \mathcal Y^S)$ to the ever-changing stream of unlabeled test data batches $\textbf{x}^T$ on the fly during the evaluation.

-Our proposed approach to TTA (AR-TTA) can be divided into three parts.
-We start the description by introducing the model update procedure in Subsection~\ref{sec:emateacher}.
-Then, in Subsection~\ref{sec:mixup} we explain the usage of experience replay with mixup augmentation.
-The process of adapting batch normalization statistics is presented in Subsection~\ref{sec:bn_stats} The overview of our method is presented in Figure~\ref{fig:method_diagram}.
+Continual TTA aims to adapt the pre-trained model $f_{\theta_0}$ trained on the labeled source data $(\mathcal X^S, \mathcal Y^S)$ to the ever-changing stream of unlabeled test data batches $\textbf{x}^T$ on-the-fly during the evaluation.
+Our proposed approach (Fig.~\ref{fig:method_diagram}.) can be divided into three parts.
+We start the description by introducing the model update procedure in Section~\ref{sec:emateacher}.
+Then, in Section~\ref{sec:mixup} we explain the usage of experience replay with mixup augmentation.
+The process of adapting batch normalization statistics is presented in Section~\ref{sec:bn_stats}